eyedeekay/firefox.profile.i2p/README.md

 # firefox.profile.i2p

+**THIS IS NOT EVEN CLOSE TO A FINISHED PRODUCT AT THIS TIME.
+USE IT AT YOUR** **PERIL.
+IT WILL NOT TAKE LONG TO IMPROVE.
+I JUST WANTED TO TRY OUT THE LOOK** **WHILE I PLANNED THE REST OF THE GUIDE.**

 ## Importable firefox profile for use with i2p

 ### Contents

-This repository contains two things:
+This guide contains two things:

   * A Firefox Profile for use with i2p
   * A launcher to ensure that it is used properly with i2p